 One of the things that I’ve learned over the years is that you don’t really need a ton of gadgets and doodahs to supply your homeschool.
-This homeschool supplies list that I’m sharing today is pretty simple, not terribly expensive, and won through much blood, sweat, and tears.
+This list of school supplies for homeschoolers that I’m sharing today is pretty simple, not terribly expensive, and won through much trial and error.

 Also an innumerable number of junky electric pencil sharpeners.

-The following are items that we use almost on a regular basis to encourage learning at home and to help the mother stay calm and with-it.
+The following are items that we use almost on a regular basis to encourage learning at home and to help the mother/teacher stay calm and with-it.